 Still, they spent a lot of time together.
 Alfred often came to Roy’s house for breakfast.
 They liked to go to the Rainbow Club in Eatonville, the historic black township and home of Zora Neale Hurston.
 When they left there, they’d go to the dog track and place bets.

 Once he was earning a good living, Roy established a schedule.
-He liked to paint in the mornings and then go to Jai-Alai fronton in the afternoons for the dog races.
-At other times he was selling.
-For Roy, Vero Beach, just over the railroad tracks from Gifford, was the most difficult place to make a sale.
+He liked to paint in the mornings and then go to Jai-Alai Hialeah in the afternoon for the dog races.
+At other times, he was selling.
+For Roy, Vero Beach, which is just over the railroad tracks from Gifford, was the most difficult place to make a sale.
 It was a Sundown town, meaning that black people were not allowed to be there after dark.

-Two of Roy’s children paint, Roy Jr. and Kaye.
-Roy Jr. taught himself by watching his father, and he has a young son who is also learning to paint.
+Two of Roy’s children paint, Roy, Jr. and Kaye.
+Roy, Jr. taught himself to paint by watching his father, and he has a young son who is also learning to paint.
 Kaye is just beginning to create landscapes.
-Roy Jr. now paints with his father each day.
+Roy, Jr. now paints with his father each day.
 They line up their boards and canvases and paint side-by-side.

 It is Roy’s subject matter that sets him apart from the other Highwaymen, as it is more wide ranging.
 He paints traditional Highwaymen landscapes such as ocean scenes with waves crashing onto the beach and palm trees swaying in the breeze.
-But he also paints still lifes, houses, figures, and animals, suggesting a narrative.
+But he also paints still life, houses, figures, and animals, suggesting a narrative.
 Laundry dries on a clothesline, women work in the yard, and a mother and child walk down a dirt road to go fishing.
-Roy’s environments are, therefore, often places people inhabit.
-Roy McLendon sees himself and his community as part of nature, and not separated from it.
+Roy’s environments are often places people inhabit.
+Roy sees himself and his community as part of nature, and not separated from it.